plinioseniore/cisco-umbrella-bypass/README.md

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/http_to_router_lan_wan_interface.png)

 The IP addresses in the private range are not processed by Cisco Umbrella even if the traffic is processed via the IP gateway, this make sense as the Cisco Umbrella Proxy could not access the local resources for inspection.
-The actual implementation of Cisco Umbrella doesn't introduce any restriction on the traffic between local private addresses, so that any port port is allowed.
+The actual implementation of Cisco Umbrella doesn't introduce any restriction on the traffic between local private addresses, so that any port is allowed.
 In the below image, two networks with private addresses can communicate on HTTPS via the gateway (the router).

 ![](https://raw.githubusercontent.com/plinioseniore/cisco-umbrella-bypass/main/img/local_address_multihop.png)